jeremyosborne/dnpk/README.md

 ## Guiding Principles

+* Code
-* Code blocks and modules should [do one thing well](https://en.wikipedia.org/wiki/Unix_philosophy).
+    * blocks and modules should [do one thing well](https://en.wikipedia.org/wiki/Unix_philosophy).
-* Code should be testable.
+    * should be testable.
+    * will be refactored, it's just a question of when.
+* Graphics
+    * Core game mechanics should be usable without graphics.
 * Importing and module structure
     * Intermodule, prefer: `import * as l10n from 'l10n'` vs. `import * as l10n from '../../l10n'`
     * Intramodule, prefer: `import * as './submodule'`